SHOCK CINEMA

 Pinocchio in Outer Space:

-With Arnold Stang!
+With the vocal stylings of Arnold Stang!

-Planet Wars (Os Trapalhoes na Guerra dos Planetas):
+Planet Wars [Os Trapalhões na Guerra dos Planetas]:

-A deranged, no-budget Star Wars comedy from South America.
+No-budget Star Wars comedy from South America.

 A Pleasure Doing Business:

-A painfully-kooky prostitution-comedy with Conrad Bain, John Byner and Misty Rowe.
+Prostitution-comedy with Conrad Bain, John Byner and Misty Rowe.

 Pony Girl:

-An early, Traci Lords fetish-fest.
+Early Traci Lords fetish-fest.

 Possession:

-Starring Isabelle Adjani and Sam Neill.
+Andrzej Zulawski psychodrama with Isabelle Adjani and Sam Neill.

 Pow!
 Hard Sex! [a.k.a.
 Detonation!
 Violent Games!]: